 How can we help

-If you are a broadcaster seeking advice on the Irish application of the AVMSD and/or on the broadcast licensing regime in Ireland, please get in touch with Peter Bolger.
+If you are a broadcaster seeking advice on the Irish application of the AVMSD and/or on the broadcast licensing regime in Ireland, please get in touch with a member of our Intellectual Property team.

 We regularly publish useful content on a wide range of legal and business topics.
 Please click the button below if you would like to receive these by email.Subscribe